A Lagrangian Approach to Optimal Randomization: Introduction

+\paragraph{Related Literature.} The seminal work by \cite{myerson1982optimal} established that allowing lotteries in principal-agent problems can enhance welfare and improve tractability.
+Prescott and Townsend's (\cite{prescott1984general}, \cite{prescott1984pareto}) key methodological insight was to treat each individual’s choice set as the set of lotteries over allocations, which makes prices linear in lotteries.
+This restores convexity and allows standard competitive equilibrium analysis to be applied to economies with moral hazard and adverse selection problems.

-We also contribute to the literature on computational methods for solving lottery problems in models with private information.
-Most of the existing approaches focus on improving linear programming techniques.
-For example, \citet{prescott2004computing} and \citet{prescott2006firms} exploit the block-triangular structure of the constraint matrix and apply Dantzig-Wolfe decomposition to reduce memory and computational cost, while \citet{doepke2006dynamic} propose additional simplifications tailored to specific environments.
-An alternative approach by \citet{su2007computation}, based on mathematical programming with equilibrium constraints (MPEC), improves accuracy in small-scale moral hazard problems.
+To investigate the potential quantitative importance of randomized contracts, one needs to be able to compute optimal contracts with lotteries.
+Most of the existing approaches for solving lottery problems in models with private information focus on improving linear programming techniques.
+For example, \citet{prescott2004computing} exploits the block-triangular structure of the constraint matrix and applies Dantzig-Wolfe decomposition to reduce memory and computational cost, while \citet{doepke2006dynamic} proposes additional simplifications tailored to specific environments.
+An alternative approach by \citet{su2007computation}, based on mathematical programming with equilibrium constraints (MPEC), improved the numerical accuracy in small-scale moral hazard problems.
 Our method advances the literature by introducing a novel solution method that transcends the linear programming framework, enabling the analysis of more complex and computationally demanding models that were previously infeasible.
+Our Lagrangian iteration method offers significant computational advantages compared to traditional linear programming approaches.

-Our second application contributes to the literature on optimal tax design under private information.
+Our main application contributes to the literature on optimal tax design under private information.
 Previous work has shown that lotteries can arise in optimal tax schedules with one-dimensional heterogeneity (e.g. \cite{weiss1976desirability}, \cite{brito1995randomization}, \cite{gauthier2014value}).
+With one-dimensional heterogeneity in preferences over consumption, in the plausible case of decreasing absolute risk aversion, equilibrium lotteries could also be degenerate (see, e.g. \cite{kehoe2002lotteries} or \cite{hellwig2007undesirability}).
 More recent studies, such as \cite{judd2017optimal}, \cite{moser2019optimal}, and \cite{boerma2022bunching}, analyze optimal deterministic tax systems with multidimensional types.
-Our framework allows for a fully nonlinear analysis of optimal taxation with multidimensional heterogeneity and reveals that lotteries naturally arise for a range of parameter values.
+Our framework allows for a general analysis of optimal taxation with multidimensional heterogeneity and reveals that lotteries naturally arise for a range of parameter values.